ericklein/air_quality/readme.md

 	- https://www.arduino.cc/en/reference/ethernet
 	- https://store.arduino.cc/usa/arduino-ethernet-rev3-without-poe

-### Issues
-- 083120: Need to add baseline readings for the SGP30 (EPROM, FLASH)
-- 091120: Set SYNC_INTERVAL to minimum for AIO and use in main CLOUDLOG
-- 091120: Crashes again after one loop
-	- might be a DHT issue
-	- main delay(SYNC_INTERVAL) must be factored out, it could be impacting networking
-- 091120: Data not writing to AIO
-	- check sample code

-### Questions
-- 090820: We are generating humidity, heat index, and absolute humidity?

 ### Learnings
 - 090620: Just push your own MAC address if the device doesn't physically display its address, but avoid duplicates across projects when using common code to set it.
 - 090620: Arduino Ethernet code can't tranverse a DNS fallback list, so if the primary fails (e.g. Pihole crash) it will stop connecting to outside addresses via DNS lookup

+### Issues
+- 083120: Need to add baseline readings for the SGP30 (EPROM, FLASH)

 ### Feature Requests
-- 083120: Upload data to cloud db
 - 090120: Add screen display support
 - 090620: LED blink encoded error messages for non-DEBUG and while(1) errors
 - 090820: Optimize code
 - 090820: After adding cloud db support, try backport to Arduino Ethernet board (enough memory?)
 - 090820: Switch to Adafruit M0 Datalogger and re-enable SDLOG
 - 091120: Use timedisplay routines for log string
+- 091320: Insert easily visible, detectable (-1) data points into data feed when sensors error during read
+- 091420: Try and move AIO keys to another group

+### Questions
+- 090820: We are generating humidity, heat index, and absolute humidity?

 ### Revisions
 - 083120: First version based on merged sample code for sensors, SD.
 Ethernet code NOT working.